Linear Response for a Family of Self-Consistent Transfer Operators: Introduction

 where the convergence is weak and follows from the continuity of the push forwards (which only requires the continuity of $f$ and $\Phi_{\epsilon,\mu}$).
-The evolution of the probability measure is therefore given by a transfer operator that depends on the probability measure itself.
-This nonlinear application is called a \emph{self-consistent transfer operator}.
+In case $\mu$ has a density $\phi$ with respect to a suitable reference measure (Lebesgue, for instance) it is sufficient to study the evolution of the density.
+By the above argument, this is given by a transfer operator that depends on the probability measure, thus $\phi$ itself (for a precise definition, see \eqref{Eq:TransfOp}).
+This nonlinear application is called a \emph{self-consistent transfer operator.
+This will be the object under study in this paper.}

-Fernandez \cite{fernandez2014breaking} studied in the finite setting the case of $h(x,y)=g(x-y)$ with $g: \mathbb{R} \to \mathbb{R}$ a specific discontinuous, but piecewise affine function.
-Studying the thermodynamic limit of his setup, Bálint and Sélley \cite{selley2016mean} first showed that when $f(x)=2x \mod 1$ and for small values of $\varepsilon>0$, the constant one function is the only smooth fixed density.
-In \cite{balint2018synchronization}, the authors considered a general uniformly expanding smooth circle map $f$, and showed that the invariant density is unique and a Lipschitz continuous function of the coupling strength, with higher regularity being obstructed by the discontinuity of the function $h$.
+Fernandez \cite{fernandez2014breaking} studied the finite setting in the case of $h(x,y)=g(x-y)$ with $g: \mathbb{R} \to \mathbb{R}$ defined to be a specific discontinuous, but piecewise affine function.
+Studying the thermodynamic limit of his setup in case of $\varepsilon$ sufficiently small, Bálint and Sélley \cite{selley2016mean} first showed that when $f(x)=2x \mod 1$, the constant function is the only smooth fixed density.
+Expanding these results, in \cite{balint2018synchronization}, they considered a general uniformly expanding smooth circle map $f$, and showed that the invariant density is unique and a Lipschitz continuous function of the coupling strength, with higher regularity being obstructed by the discontinuity of the function $h$.

-In this paper we present an approach based on convex cones of functions to study self-consistent operators for general uniformly expanding $f$ and $h$, satisfying certain smoothness conditions.
+In this paper we present an approach based on convex cones of functions to study self-consistent operators for general uniformly expanding $f$ and general $h$ satisfying certain smoothness conditions.
 We show that in the weak coupling regime ($\epsilon$ small), the self-consistent operator has a unique fixed smooth density that depends in a differentiable way on the coupling strength.
 Furthermore, we compute a linear response formula for the density.